Resources / Pay Your Way

 female student reading

-It's no secret that paying for a college education can be one of the biggest budget headaches for families and students.
-Fortunately, these tax breaks help you keep more of your money for college.
+Paying for a college education can be one of the biggest budget challenges for families and students.
+The tax credits and deductions below can help reduce your tax bill and indirectly reduce your college costs.

-There are two tax credits and one deduction related to higher education expenses: You can take either the American Opportunity credit or the Lifetime Learning credit, which deduct education expenses from your tax.
+There are two tax credits and one deduction related to higher education expenses: You can take either the American opportunity tax credit (AOTC) or the lifetime learning credit (LLC), which deduct education expenses from the amount of tax you pay.
 The student loan interest deduction (which can be taken along with either of the credits) reduces your taxable income.
+Students who have taxable income can claim these tax credits if they are not claimed as a dependent on another person’s tax return.
+Parents can claim the credit for students they claim as dependents.

 Amount of credit: 100 percent of the first $2,000 spent on qualified education expenses and 25 percent of the next $2,000.
 The maximum credit per student per year is $2,500.